David Pratt (failed assassin): Death

 Pratt died on 1 October 1961, his fifty-third birthday, and shortly before his parole was to be considered.
 Pratt's cause of death was asphyxiation and was ruled as a suicide.
 No inquest was held into his death.
-Doubts still remain about the circumstances of Pratt's demise as many suicides during apartheid were later proven to be murders by the police or security forces.
+Doubts still remain about the circumstances of Pratt's demise as many purported suicides during apartheid were later proven to be murders by the police or security forces.